EzzYassser/Sign-Language-Interpreter-Project-/README.md

 If you encounter any issues or have suggestions for improvement, please feel free to reach out:
 - **Email**: [ezzeldin.yasser@hotmail.com] or [dramirasaad103@gmail.com]
 - **GitHub Issues**: Feel free to open an issue on this repository for technical support or feedback.

-This project is a work in progress, and I'd greatly appreciate your feedback, especially on how it can better serve medical communication needs.